w314/notes/javaNotes/sqlNotes.md

 - A transaction cannot be committed or rolled back inside a trigger.

 ### Stored Procedures

+> What is a stored procedure in SQL?

 - callable block of code that takes in parameters
 - does not use a return statement